 For all Matt knew, Jason may already have left his DNA at some of these girls’ houses.
 But to be sure, Matt still had to leave one incriminating fingerprint at a crime scene, probably on an external window.
-He will then hide some recent newspaper clippings of the murders in Jason’s house to add further weight to Jason’s complicity in the murders.
+He would then hide some recent newspaper clippings of the murders in Jason’s house, to add further weight to Jason’s complicity in the murders.

 Matt didn’t have the innate predisposition of a serial killer.
 It was not how he was wired.
 If anything, he was the polar opposite.
 So to make this look authentic, he researched mass killers such as Bundy, Gacy et al, so he could ensure the murder scenes resembled that of a narcissistic, or misogynistic killer of young women.

 A Bureau serial killer case out east where the killer bound his victims using duct tape gave him an idea to copycat already recognized serial killer behavior.